blaenk/levee/readme.markdown

 # Build

-[Leiningen] is required to build the project, which itself requires the Java Development Kit (JDK). [node.js] is needed for [bower] and [grunt] to build the stylesheet.
+[Leiningen] is required to build the project, which itself requires the JDK. [node.js] is needed for [bower] and [grunt] to build the stylesheet.

 [Leiningen]: http://leiningen.org/
 [node.js]: http://nodejs.org